brashrebel/wp-activity/readme.txt

 === WP-Activity ===
 Contributors: Dric
 Donate link: http://www.driczone.net/blog
-Tags: stream, activity, community, multi-users, log, events Requires at least: 2.8
+Tags: stream, activity, community, multi-users, log, events, monitor Requires at least: 2.8
-Tested up to: 2.9.1
+Tested up to: 2.9.2
-Stable tag: 0.6
+Stable tag: 0.7

 Display users events activity in frontend.
+For WP single (not tested with WPMU).

 == Description ==

-This plugin logs registered users events in your blog and displays it in frontend.
+This plugin logs registered users events in your blog and displays it in frontend and backend.
+Admin can use this plugin to monitor a multi-blog activity without displaying it in frontend.

 - connections
 - new comments